Reviewing Biomanufacturing for Clinically Advanced Cell Therapy Products

 For the full text of the Nature Biomed article, you can download the PDF of the article at the link below:

-David Smith, PhD, Biomedical Engineer, Innovation & Engineering
+David Smith, PhD, Associate Director, Head of Innovation & Engineering

 Subscribe to our blog for instant updates on challenges and trends in cell therapy development, manufacturing and commercialization.